YuanjianLi/yuanjianli.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My current research focuses on **AI for Next-Generation Wireless Systems**.
+My interdisciplinary research focuses on **AI for Next-Generation Wireless Systems**.

 Two zoomed-in examples are

-- Deep Reinforcement Learning (DRL)-enabled joint computation and communication resource coordination for many-UAV many-user multi-access edge computing (MEC).
+- Deep Reinforcement Learning (DRL)-enabled joint computation and communication resource coordination for many-UAV many-user multi-access edge computing (MEC) in the Internet of Things (IoT) scenarios.
-- Machine learning (ML)-aided channel estimation and efficient receiver design for Terahertz (THz) ultra-massive multiple-input multiple-output (UM-MIMO) transmissions.
+- Machine learning (ML)-aided sparsity-aware channel estimation and efficient receiver design for Terahertz (THz) ultra-massive multiple-input multiple-output (UM-MIMO) transmissions, where near-field communication characteristics are highlighted.

-Broadly speaking, my research interests include
+Broadly speaking, my research expertise and interests include

 1. THz UM-MIMO Transmissions
 1. Near-Field Communications
 1. DRL-Driven Joint Communication and Computation Resource Management
 1. Space-Air-Ground Integrated Networks
 1. Quantum Machine Learning (QML) for Next-Generation Wireless Systems
+1. Secure and Covert Communications

+> I have authored over *20 papers* in the **interdisciplinary** research direction of wireless communications and signal processing, machine learning, and quantum computing, in top-tier journals and prestigious conferences including IEEE TWC, IEEE TCOM, IEEE WCL, IEEE GLOBECOM, and IEEE ICC.
+I am also an active **reviewer** for these journals, conferences and beyond.
+I have authored **9 CN patents** in the fields of wireless communications and signal processing.
+I served as a **session chair** for IEEE ICC 2022: Selected Areas in Communications: Machine Learning for Communications Track - Networks.

 The best way to know me is to check [the latest CV file](\cv).
 Besides, copies of my PhD and MEng theses are accessible in [PhD Thesis](\PhD_Thesis) and [MEng Thesis](\MEng_Thesis), respectively.